 Some known causes of male infertility include:

-Studies indicate that approximately 40% of infertility is related to male factor problems.
-Male factor is the sole cause of infertility in approximately 20%-25% of infertile couples and it contributes to diminished fertility in another 20% of couples.
+Studies indicate that approximately 40% of infertility is related to male factors problems.
+Male factor is the sole cause of infertility in approximately 20%-25% of infertile couples and it contributes to diminish fertility in another 20% of couples.